woosting/linux/contents/apt/preferences.md

 -----

-APPLICATION: Install Debian's `firmware-iwlwifi` (Intel propriety firmware) package and the kernal-image packages from the stretch (testing at the moment of writing) repository, while suppressing all other packages from non-free and stretch
+Install Debian's `firmware-iwlwifi` (Intel propriety firmware) package and the kernal-image packages from the stretch (testing at the moment of writing) repository, while suppressing all other packages from non-free and stretch:

 1. Perform the aforementioned and add the following to the `/etc/apt/preferences` file, to add the specific references to the correspondingly specific packages from the correspondingly specific repositories: